Scoliosis affects 2-3%

 experience with this spinal deformity is unique.
 Consequently, we

-Information and Support is essential to make the informed healthcare
+believe that Information and Support is essential to make the informed healthcare

 decisions that must be made along the way, but we also recognize